Skip to main content

 3. Complete the following fields:

-• Name - Helps you to identify your application.
+• Name - Helps you identify your application.

 • Scopes - The scopes that you would like to leverage.

-4. Select the Create button.
+4. Select Create.
 You'll be redirected to your app's settings page.

 5. In the Redirect URI field, add the redirect URI that the client provides.
 This is the URL that Clerk will redirect to after the user has authenticated.